Nagendra1997/mesibo-documentation/android_custom_tutorial.md

 MessagingFragment loads chat view when you click on any of the existing chat or start a new chat.
 Mesibo MessagingFragment renders all messages and populate a recycler view with messages.

-Load MesiboMessagingFragment from your activity by passing `MesiboUI.PEER` or `MesiboUI.GROUP_ID` in bundle.
-Put value of these two parameter in a Bundle.
+Load MesiboMessagingFragment from your activity bypassing `MesiboUI.PEER` or `MesiboUI.GROUP_ID` in bundle.
+Put the value of these two parameter in a Bundle.

 - `MesiboUI.PEER` - User Address(Destination).
 - `MesiboUI.GROUP_ID` - Group id.